-AP-NORC Poll: Americans high on Obama, divided on his legacy

-WASHINGTON (AP) — More than half of Americans view President Barack Obama favorably as he leaves office, a new poll shows, but Americans remain deeply divided over his legacy.
-Fewer than half of Americans say they’re better off eight years after his election or that Obama brought the country together.
+AP-NORC Poll: Obama won nation's approval, didn't unite it

+WASHINGTON (AP) — More Americans feel Barack Obama’s presidency divided the country than feel it brought people together, a new poll shows.
+Yet he leaves office held in high esteem by a solid majority.

-An Associated Press-NORC Center for Public Affairs Research poll conducted after the 2016 election illuminates one of the key contradictions of Obama’s presidency.
+Eight years after Obama’s historic election, just 27 percent see the U.S. as more united as a result of his presidency, according to an Associated Press-NORC Center for Public Affairs Research poll conducted after the 2016 election.
+Far more — 44 percent — say it’s more divided.

+Those figures underscore one of the key contradictions of Obama’s presidency.
 By and large, Americans like him.
-Yet Obama has been unable to translate that approval to many of his policies, or to parlay his popularity into fulfillment of his goals.
+Yet, aside from the big “Obamacare” health care overhaul, he has been unable to translate that approval into congressional majorities to fulfill many of his goals.

-Fifty-seven percent of Americans said they view Obama favorably, while 37 percent said they have an unfavorable view.
-Just over half said Obama’s presidency has been great or good.

-Those figures contrast sharply with how Americans viewed Obama just a few years ago.
-In December 2014, the month after Democrats lost control of the Senate, just 41 percent said they viewed Obama favorably in an AP-GfK poll.

 Most Read Stories